Chaz-Ortiz/ASWE-API-Project/README.md

 Built using **HTML/CSS/JavaScript, PHP, and MySQL**, the project is split into two core directories:

-- `/web` — the front-end website used by staff
+- `/web` — the front-end website for users
-- `/API` — the back-end API used by the website and potentially other internal services
+- `/API` — the back-end API used by the website and other services

 ---